sammonsjl/kubernetes-the-hard-way/docs/02-compute-resources.md

 Note: You must have KVM and Vagrant configured at this point.

-Download this github repository and cd into the vagrant folder:
+Download this GitHub repository and cd into the vagrant folder:

 ```bash
 git clone https://github.com/sammonsjl/kubernetes-the-hard-way.git
 ```

-CD into vagrant directory:
+Change into vagrant directory:

 ```bash
 cd kubernetes-the-hard-way/vagrant
 ```

-The `Vagrantfile` is configured to assume you have at least an 8 core CPU which most modern core i5, i7 and i9 do, and at least 16GB RAM.
+The `Vagrantfile` is configured to assume you have at least an 8 core CPU which most modern core i5, i7 and i9 and at least 32GB RAM.
 You can tune these values especially if you have *less* than this by editing the `Vagrantfile` before the next step below and adjusting the values for `RAM_SIZE` and `CPU_CORES` accordingly.
-It is not recommended to change these unless you know what you are doing as it may result in crashes and will make the lab harder to support.
+It is not recommended to change these unless you know what you are doing as it may result in crashes and will make the lab harder to troubleshoot.

-This will not work if you have less than 8GB of RAM.

 Run Vagrant up: